• Skip to primary navigation

 Facebook (OMG!
 Yummy): I share recipes and events on my OMG!
 Yummy facebook page.

-Facebook (Tasting Jerusalem): Join this Facebook group and follow the page to learn all about the ingredients and cuisines of the Middle East.
+Facebook (Sumac & Sunshine): Join this Facebook group to learn all about the ingredients and cuisines of the Middle East and Mediterranean.

-Kittch: Follow me to for free (for now) cooking demos every week!
+Kittch: Follow me to for free (for now) cooking demos!

 Pinterest: Follow me to see not only what I'm making but what others are cooking from my recipes too!